Valentino challenges masculine notions by opening menswear previews at Milan Fashion Week - ExBulletin

 The show was something of a homecoming for the French Italian brand: the founder of the fashion house Valentino Garavani held his first menswear show in the Italian fashion capital in 1985, and regularly showed clothes for men in Milan until his retirement in 2008.

-A few highlights from the Friday show, mostly menswear previews for upcoming spring and summer:
+A few highlights from Friday’s show, mostly menswear previews for upcoming spring and summer:

 VALENTINO ENHANCES LOOKS WITH FLORAL DETAILS